Saturday night, 24 October 1998, PM

 Victoria: Upon hearing the sobbing, Sylvie crawls into bed with the girl, hugging her.
 She doesn’t say anything to her.

 GM: The girl is inconsolable.
 She squeezes Sylvie like a teddy bear and sobs into her hair.
 She doesn’t say anything either.
-She just sobs and shakes for what feels like hours.
-Sylvie will remember that, the sensation of her trembling like a leaf in the wind.
-She remembers how her hair is still wet from her foster sister’s tears when she wakes up.
+She just sobs and shakes for what feels like hours, like a leaf in the wind.
+Sylvie’s hair is still wet from her foster sister’s tears when she wakes up.

 She hopes it does the girl some good, to know that someone else cares.